 Tech & Health

-Carissa Novak manages the Technology and Global Health portfolio at HGHI.
-Prior to joining HGHI, she worked at Duke University’s Nicholas School of the Environment on an ecology and infectious disease research program, where she spent a significant amount of time collecting data in rural Madagascar.
+Carissa Novak manages the Pandemics and Climate Change portfolios at HGHI.
+Prior to joining HGHI, she worked at Duke University’s Nicholas School of the Environment with an ecology and infectious disease research team, where she spent a significant amount of time working in rural Madagascar.

 She has also worked at the University of North Carolina, Chapel Hill, managing a sexual assault research network; leading the first ever prospective study of sexual assault trauma in adult women.
 She has spent time living and working in rural Kenya and Uganda, studying barriers to reproductive healthcare, specifically in seeking treatment for HPV and Cervical Cancer.
 She received her Master of Science in Global Health from Duke University’s Global Health Institute, and her BA in International Relations from Auburn University.